dadf02/dadf02.github.io/README.md

 Here I will create my website.

-I just have a literal HTML file that I wrote during a "Learn to make your website workshop lol"
+I just have a literal template I downloaded from the Internet and I will try to start from there and I find my way in.